bdve/sideme/Readme.md

 # Smart Contracts (SIDEME)
 *BY SIGMA PI DELTA TECHNOLOGIES*

-Smart Contracts used in APP Pi Markets to create a decentralized market.
+Smart Contracts used in SIDEME to create a decentralized market.